Two leading Generali investors could seek new CEO -sources

 However, positions are still far apart, the sources said, ahead of a key meeting on Sept.
 27 when Generali's board will kick off proceedings to submit its own list of nominees.

+Before that, in an apparent attempt to find common ground, Generali non-executive board members will meet on Sept.
+14, a fourth source said.
+Donnet will not attend the meeting as he is an executive member, the source added.

-(Reporting by Claudia Cristoferi and Gianluca Semeraro, editing by Valentina Za and Ros Russell)
+(Reporting by Claudia Cristoferi and Gianluca Semeraro, editing by Valentina Za, Ros Russell and Christina Fincher)